semanticarts/gistBFO/README.md

 # gist-bfo-bridge
-Ontology for connecting Gist to BFO
+Ontology for connecting gist to BFO